 - Hot water - Run the affected area under water as hot as you can handle for a few seconds.
 Studies have shown that this helps to reduce swelling, itching and pain.

 - Antihistamine - Products containing antihistamine relieve itching and ease swelling.
 You can either use creams for local application or take them in the form of pills.
 Make sure to consult your GP beforehand and read the product labels carefully.

 - Menthol - With its cooling qualities, menthol and products containing it are a great anti-itch treatment.
 Apply it to relieve the symptoms of wasp stings.

-- Painkillers - You can take paracetamol or ibuprofen to ease the pain, though since stings are generally not that painful, you’ll likely won’t need to.
+- Painkillers - You can take paracetamol or ibuprofen to ease the pain, though since stings are generally not that painful, you’ll likely not need to.

-However, you should keep in mind that if the wasp nest near your home has a lot of inhabitants, you should have it a wasp nest treatment to prevent wasp stings.
+However, you should keep in mind that if the wasp nest near your home has a lot of inhabitants, you should have a wasp nest removal to prevent wasp stings.